 - Revocation of sentence

-- The location of an inmate is public information.
+- Housing location is public information.

 - Certain aspects of an offender’s release plan, including special conditions of supervision imposed by the ND Parole Board or the courts are public information and can be provided upon request.

 - Contact the Victim Services Program at least 1 month prior to the parole review date if you wish to make a statement to the Parole Board.
 All contacts from a victim and/or their family are kept confidential, not subject to open records law.